West Coast Express Line: A Look Back on a Canucks Icon

 “[Naslund] was the pure goal scorer with under-rated passing skills.
 [Bertuzzi] was the premier power forward at the time with his physicality and finesse, and I brought speed and skill making.” – Brendan Morrison.

 Their different abilities made the line very well-rounded.
 The three complimented each other’s style and created chances to score every time they stepped onto the ice.
-And if they didn’t score, their shifts still regularly looked something like this.
+And if they didn’t score, their shifts were something to watch.

 The statistics say a lot for the impact the West Coast Express line had on the Canucks franchise, but the trio had a lot to do with the turnaround of the team during this line’s year in the early 2000’s.